 English is the controlling language of this page.
 To the extent there is any conflict between the English text and the translation, English controls.

 Clicking on the translation link activates a free translation service to convert the page to Spanish.
 As with any Internet translation, the conversion is not context-sensitive and may not translate the text to its original meaning.
 NC State Extension does not guarantee the accuracy of the translated text.
 Please note that some applications and/or services may not function as expected when translated.Collapse ▲

-Response: Madison County 4-H is responding to food insecurity by providing 4-H Soil Solutions School Enrichment to 3rd-grade classes.
+Madison County 4-H is responding to food insecurity and the need for gardening education by providing 4-H Soil Solutions School Enrichment to 3rd-grade classes.
 Students learn about soil properties, plant growth, and sustainability.
 Most importantly, youth learn where food comes from and how to grow a garden to produce their own food.
 The ability to grow a garden is a life skill that may help children and their families become more food secure at home.

-One hundred eighteen students in seven 3rd-grade classes at Mars Hill Elementary and Hot Springs Elementary participated in 4-H Soil Solutions in the Fall.
-Madison County 4-H provided educational supplies to teachers, so students could have hands-on learning experiences in their classrooms and school gardens, while we conducted lessons via Zoom.
+One hundred eighty-eight students in every 3rd-grade class at Brush Creek, Mars Hill, and Hot Springs Elementary Schools participate in 4-H Soil Solutions annually.
+Madison County 4-H provides educational supplies to teachers, so students can have hands-on learning experiences in their classrooms and school gardens.
 Students learned about soils, plant growth, and pollinators as they planted and harvested cool-season gardens at their schools.

 In response to the question, How have soils been important in your life, students wrote (direct quotes, with spelling corrected):